Bill Blair

-William Sterling Blair (born 1954) is a Canadian politician and former police officer who served as the Minister of National Defence from 2023 to 2025.
-A member of the Liberal Party, Blair has represented Scarborough Southwest in the House of Commons since 2015.
-Blair previously held the portfolios of Minister of Border Security and Organized Crime Reduction and minister of Public Safety and Emergency Preparedness.
+William Sterling Blair (born 1954) is a Canadian diplomat, politician, and former police officer who has served as the Canadian High Commissioner to the United Kingdom since 2026.
+A member of the Liberal Party, he formerly represented Scarborough Southwest in the House of Commons from 2015 to 2026.
+Blair held Cabinet portfolios during the Justin Trudeau and Mark Carney governments, including the role of Minister of National Defence from 2023 to 2025.
 Before entering politics, Blair worked for four decades with the Toronto Police Service (TPS), serving as the chief of police from 2005 until retiring in 2015.

-Biography
+Life and education

 Blair was born in 1954 in Scarborough, Ontario.
 Blair's father had served as a police officer for 39 years.
-Blair considered pursuing a degree in law or finance, when he initially enrolled at the University of Toronto Scarborough in the mid 1970s.
-Blair initially studied economics at the University of Toronto.
-He left to follow his ambition of being a police officer, but returned later and completed a Bachelor of Arts in economics and criminology.
+Blair considered pursuing a degree in law or finance when he initially enrolled at the Scarborough campus of the University of Toronto in the mid 1970s.
+Blair initially studied economics in university before he left to follow his ambition of being a police officer.
+He later returned to the University of Toronto and completed a Bachelor of Arts in economics and criminology.

 Blair is married to Susanne McMaster, and together they have three grown children (2 sons and daughter) and 2 grandchildren.